Sri Lanka stilt fishermen

 Tea plantation in Nuwara Eliya Sri Lanka

-Most visitors will need to apply for a Sri Lanka tourist visa (except for nationals of Singapore, Maldives and Seychelles) but this is easily done online and usually valid for 30 days.
+Most visitors will need to apply for a Sri Lanka tourist visa (except for nationals of Singapore, Maldives and Seychelles) but this is easily done online.

-My advice is to apply a week before your trip, it usually takes 24-48 hours for the visa approval to come through.
-Many travelers (myself included) have experienced payment issues when applying for a Sri Lanka e-visa – you may have to try a few different credit cards before it eventually goes through.
+My advice is to apply at least a week before your trip, it previously took 24-48 hours for the visa approval to come through.
+If you experience payment issues when applying for a Sri Lanka e-visa you may have to try a few different credit cards before it eventually goes through.

 Bandaranaike Airport in Sri Lanka arrival hall

-Alternatively, you can obtain a Sri Lankan visa on arrival at the airport and it costs US$60 in cash (the price has increased from US$40 as of 1 December 2022).
+Alternatively, you can obtain a Sri Lankan visa on arrival.
 The caveat is that there are only a handful of counters and you could end up waiting in line for a long while during the peak travel season, so you’re best off applying for the visa online.

 You should also submit your arrival form online via this website to save some time, as paper forms may not be handed out on flights anymore.